sheyoshida/unit-3-final-project-1/project_proposals.md

 ## Execution
 Please describe how you will build this app.
 Include:
   *  A detailed timeline for building the product, broken out by weekly sprints.
-Think about the user stories you would frame your sprints around. *Projects should be planned to complete the build by Demo 1 on Thursday 11/24/2015.*
+Think about the user stories you would frame your weeks around. *Projects should be planned to complete the build by Demo 1 on Thursday 11/24/2015.*
   *  A breakdown of team member responsibilities.
 Team members should take ownership over a specific feature or aspect of the app.